Ambuaaa/Ambuaaa/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-Just exploring the field in whcih i know nothing !
+Just exploring the field in which i know nothing !

 ## 🌐 Socials: